apostrophecms/apostrophe-documentation/other/field-types/select.md

 # `select`

-A single-select dropdown menu.
+A single-select input field.
 The contents of the menu are set using the [`choices`](../properties/choices.md) property and its sub-properties.

 ## Settings